zhangrengang/SubPhaser/README.md

 ├── LTR.LTR_*.map           # information of tip nodes on the above tree .....
 ```

+### When SubPhaser do not work ###
+1. It is expected not to work with autopolyploids, as autopolyploids is expected not to produce subgenome-specific TEs.
+2. It may not work when there are too much natural combinations or artifact switch errors between subgenomes.
+3. It does not work when there are no or too less TEs expanding in the independently evolving period of the progenitors or these TEs have been eliminated.
+This maybe true for some plants and fungi with low TE content.
+4. It may not work for mesopolyploids, and not work for paleopolyploids, which subgenome-specific TEs have been eliminated.
+However, the genetic boundary is not very clear.
+5. Other unknown cases can be reported to me.

 ### Citation ###
 If you use `SubPhaser`, please cite:
 > Jia K, Wang Z, Wang L et. al. SubPhaser: A robust allopolyploid subgenome phasing method based on subgenome-specific k-mers [J]. *New Phytologist*, 2022, in press [DOI:10.1111/nph.18173](https://doi.org/10.1111/nph.18173)